 MA Entrance Requirements

-- You should submit an online portfolio which clearly communicates design ideas, demonstrates research methods and approaches and illustrates a broad range of design skills related to general design and automotive work.
+- You should submit a portfolio (maximum size A3) which clearly communicates design ideas, demonstrates research methods and approaches and illustrates a broad range of design skills related to general design and automotive work.

 - It is important that the portfolio clearly demonstrates an understanding of the various stages of the design process from research to conceptual development to final design presentation.